heineking/ChatApplication/README.md

 In a **real world** situation, I would plan on using cookies if I were planning on shipping this as a live application.
 Using cookies would require me to host the API on the same domain as the SPA.
 I would also need to issue a CSRF token in the JWT.

+This will be something to address at the of this project if time allows.

 #### JWT Sources: ####

 sources: